scionassociation/scion-research_I-D/draft-meynell-scion-research-questions.md

 ## NAT

 At this moment, the SCION implementation is not compatible out-of-the-box with NAT'ed devices, being these devices end-hosts, or even running SCION services.
 This is due to the (UDP-IP) underlay being modified by the NAT mechanism, but not the internal destination SCION address.
 Although this does not concern the SCION protocols themselves, we want to check that this will not be a problem.

-With IPv6 underlay, this problem disappears.
+* With IPv6 underlay, this problem disappears.
-Modify the SCION border router to also act as a STUN server.
+* Modify the SCION border router to also act as a STUN server.

 # Dataplane stability

-* Link over/under use
+## Link over/under use

-- Links may get overloaded because the SCION routing system fails to distribute load properly over different links.
+Links may get overloaded because the SCION routing system fails to distribute load properly over different links.
 New/different links might be underutilized.

-- If links become overloaded, there are several ways to handle that.
+If links become overloaded, there are several ways to handle that.
 Non comprehensively:

-Squeeze: send an SCMP message to trigger end-hosts to use an alternative path → is this bad if there are no alternative paths of if these are even worse?
+* Squeeze: send an SCMP message to trigger end-hosts to use an alternative path → is this bad if there are no alternative paths of if these are even worse?
-Steer: send and SCMP to trigger users to ask CS for a better path
+* Steer: send and SCMP to trigger users to ask CS for a better path
-Reduce: hand over very short lived paths, let the end-hosts wait for the path to expire so that they request new paths and (hopefully) decide on a different path.
+* Reduce: hand over very short lived paths, let the end-hosts wait for the path to expire so that they request new paths and (hopefully) decide on a different path.
-Recommend: let the end-hosts know which paths are recommended by the AS at this time.
+* Recommend: let the end-hosts know which paths are recommended by the AS at this time.

-- If a link has good properties, many AS will disseminate segments → paths that go through this link and the link will be overloaded.
+If a link has good properties, many AS will disseminate segments → paths that go through this link and the link will be overloaded.
 See Simon Scherrer's work on Braess Paradox.

-- Either there needs to be some constant control by all clients to not choose the path that is best on paper but the one that works best.
+Either there needs to be some constant control by all clients to not choose the path that is best on paper but the one that works best.
 Or we need to find a way that control servers do not disseminate “good” links to all end-hosts.

-- The current somewhat consensus is probably that end-hosts can use multi-pathing and “automatically” converge on the best path, i.e. creating an equilibrium.
+The current somewhat consensus is probably that end-hosts can use multi-pathing and “automatically” converge on the best path, i.e. creating an equilibrium.
 Again, see Simon Scherrer's work on Braess Paradox.

-- TODO Check in book in how much detail this has been solved and whether there is any impact in terms of network probing traffic (i.e.  traffic that doesn’t result in useful data transfers but is effectively used for probing (either directly, or indirectly via data packets that race each other only only the fastest one is “useful”)).
+TODO Check in book in how much detail this has been solved and whether there is any impact in terms of network probing traffic (i.e.  traffic that doesn’t result in useful data transfers but is effectively used for probing (either directly, or indirectly via data packets that race each other only only the fastest one is “useful”)).

-* Reverse Path Refreshment
+## Reverse Path Refreshment

-E.g. when a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
+When a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
 It the server uses that path for a long period of time, the path will eventually expire.
 How to standardize the process of refreshment?

-- The server must ask the CS for a path, regardless of the client's policy.
+* The server must ask the CS for a path, regardless of the client's policy.
-- The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.
+* The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.

 There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
 We might need to take this into account.

 # Hummingbird / QoS